TommyPKeane/infrastructure_demos/terraform_flask_app/README.md

 ## Docker Image

-Here you can find the details of the [`tiangolo` Docker Image](https://github.com/tiangolo/uwsgi-nginx-flask-docker) for running `uwsgi`, Nginx, and `flask` all in a single container.
+Here you can find the details of the [`tiangolo/uwsgi-nginx-flask-docker` Docker Image](https://github.com/tiangolo/uwsgi-nginx-flask-docker) for running `uwsgi`, Nginx, and `flask` all in a single container.

 The image is preconfigured to provide a simple deployment, but we've used the `setup.sh` script to modify the image so that we can override the default app with our custom application.